Medical Technologist

 Power healthcare through science.
 Medical technologists, also known as clinical laboratory scientists (CLS), perform complex lab tests that help physicians diagnose and treat disease.
-This 2025 guide explains how to train, certify, and build a rewarding career in clinical diagnostics.
+This 2025 guide explains how to train, certify, and pursue a career in clinical diagnostics.

 What Does a Medical Technologist Do?